-Jasper Brown Jeffries was an American physicist.
+Jasper Brown Jeffries (top row, standing, third from right in photo) was an American physicist.

 Jeffries was born in Winston-Salem, North Carolina, on April 15, 1912.
 He received a B.S. from West Virginia State College and an M.S. in physical sciences from the University of Chicago.
 From 1943 to 1946, Jeffries worked as a physicist on the Manhattan Project at the Met Lab at the University of Chicago.
 He was one of the only African-American scientists to work on the project.

-Jefferies was one of seventy scientists and workers at the Met Lab to sign the Szilard Petition, a document written by Leo Szilard petitioning President Truman to avoid dropping the atomic bombs on Japan.
+Jeffries was one of seventy scientists and workers at the Met Lab to sign the Szilard Petition, a document written by Leo Szilard petitioning President Truman to avoid dropping the atomic bombs on Japan.

 After the war, Jeffries taught as a professor of physics at the North Carolina Agricultural and Technical State University.
 He also worked as an engineer for the Control Instrument Company.
 Jeffries later taught as a professor of mathematics at Westchester Community College.

 At the age of eighty-two, Jeffries died on July 16, 1994, in White Plains, NY.